cisagov/LME/testing/Readme.md

 Using the Azure CLI, it creates the following:
 - A resource group
-- A virtual network, subnet, and network security group
+- A virtual network, subnet and network security group
 - 2 VMs: "DC1," a Windows server, and "LS1," a Linux server
 - Client VMs: Windows clients "C1", "C2", etc. up to 16 based on user input
 - Promotes DC1 to a domain controller